 Channel their energy however you like, but just realize that EVERYTHING you do with your dog is training.
 Letting him chase deer is TRAINING him to chase deer.
 Giving into demand barking is TRAINING him to bark for demands.
 Let him run away, he's learning to run away.
 Altercations with other dogs = more dog issues.
 And so on and so forth.
 So please be conscious of how your dog spends his time and on what does he spend his energy?
 Where does he put his attention?
 You see, your dog has a pure drive to connect with his environment.
 He's either going to connect with prey, playmates, strangers, a trash heap, a leaf pile, a stick, etc., OR he's going to connect with you (whichever thing produces the best feeling).

-I like to put my dog's energy in the bank and then spend it on important things, the training necessities, so to speak.
-This is why we recommend: crating, the Attention Diet, less obedience and more connection, Touch Without Talk, and lots of foundational core work.
+I like to put my dog's energy in the bank and then spend it on important things: the training necessities, so to speak.
+This is why we recommend: crating, the attention diet, less obedience and more connection, massage and lots of foundational core work.
 I don't even like to encourage exercise.
 Of course, all dogs need physical exercise.
 But it would be infinitely more productive to help a dog with "issues" learn how to speak, push, collect, relax/settle, and play than it is to walk them for 5 or 6 miles a day.
 Trust me, I've tried the tire-them-out method to no avail.
 (Once they are trained, take them for a marathon and I won't complain!)

 The main goal should be to help them become emotionally grounded and balanced, then they will give you total credit for everything that makes them feel good.
 They give you credit when you help them move well, complete the hunt, win the toy, melt into belly rubs, etc. They give you credit for resolving their stress and bringing them back to neutral.
 They give you credit for being the most fun, most exciting thing to play with and chase after.